Were Not All Ten Cleansed Luke 17:11-19: How to Be Grateful

 Were Not All Ten Cleansed Luke 17:11-19 audio video notes.
-Sometimes God asks us to respond in obedience to stimulate our faith.
-Naaman was told to go wash in the Jordan River seven times (2Ki 5:10) to be cleansed of his leprosy.
+Sometimes, God asks us to respond in obedience to stimulate our faith.
+Elisha told Naaman to wash in the Jordan River seven times (2Ki 5:10) to cleanse his leprosy.
 Jesus told the man born blind to wash in the Pool of Siloam (Joh 9:7).
 Jesus told the paralytic to get up, take his mat, and go home (Mar 2:9).
 You may feel the Lord has instructed you to do something.
 It’s to bring forth your faith to receive your miracle.
-Just do it. …as they went they were cleansed.
+Just do it. …as they went, God cleansed them.
 Is the Lord asking you to do anything?

 THE GOSPEL ACCORDING TO LUKE CHAPTER 17